 In addition, the University maintains mutual aid agreements with several law enforcement agencies, including the cities of Akron and Orrville, and UAPD may enforce the law as provided by these mutual aid compacts.
 Copies of these mutual aid agreements are available here:

-In particular, UAPD has established a strong working relationship with the City of Akron Police and UAPD has been given authority to engage in crime interdiction and joint crime prevention projects in the neighborhoods adjacent to the Akron campus.
+In particular, UAPD has established a strong working relationship with the City of Akron Police Department and through its agreement with the City of Akron, UAPD has been given authority to engage in patrol, crime interdiction and joint crime prevention projects in the neighborhoods near to the Akron campus.

 UAPD provides law enforcement services to all campuses 24-hour-a-day, 7 days a week.
-Response areas include all parking lots, residence halls including fraternity and sorority houses and local off campus housing, in coordination with the City of Akron Police Department.
+Response areas include all parking lots, residence halls (including fraternity and sorority houses) and, in coordination with the City of Akron Police Department, nearby off campus neighborhoods.

 The police station is located in the Physical Facilities Operations Center at the corner of Forge and Hill Streets.
 (GPS location of 146 Hill Street, Akron, OH 44325.)
 Show on map.

 UAPD is staffed 24 hours every day of the year, to receive reports and investigate crimes.
 Emergency telephone service, 9-1-1, is available without coin from all campus phones and over 250 direct emergency phones located throughout campus.
 Walk-in service is available every hour of every day.
 Non-emergency phone contact is also always available by calling 330.972.2911.
 Specific questions may also be directed to UAPD through electronic mail at firstname.lastname@example.org.

 The City of Akron has primary law enforcement responsibility for the off-campus areas adjacent to the University’s Akron campus.

 The City of Orrville has primary law enforcement responsibility for the off-campus areas adjacent to the Wayne campus.